wp-plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.6.7 =
+* Fixed problem with User Access Manager integration which resulted in sending email to all users regardless of UAM group assignment.

 = Version 4.6.6 =
 * Added new option to filter users with no role from the User Recipient List.